Skip to main content

 Mapping the Stress Response the Cortisol Awakening Response

 Beyond simply measuring cortisol levels throughout the day, a key marker of HPA axis resilience is the Cortisol Awakening Response (CAR).
 The CAR is the sharp increase in cortisol that should occur in the first 30-60 minutes after waking.
-A robust CAR is a sign of a healthy, adaptable system.
+A robust CAR is a sign of a healthy, adaptable stress response system.

 It prepares the body for the demands of the day by increasing energy and sharpening focus.
 A blunted or exaggerated CAR, however, can be an early indicator of HPA axis dysfunction, often correlated with chronic fatigue, depression, and burnout.